-Maliheh Azadparvar a*, H.A.
+Maliheh Azadparvar a,*, H.A.
 Rahnamaye Aliabadb, M. Kheirabadic

 Abstract

 This article investigates the optoelectronic and biological properties of Hypoxylonol-F. The importance of this drug lies in its potential biological activities, which include antiviral, antibacterial, and anticancer properties.
 Electronic and optical calculations were performed using Density Functional Theory and the Full-Potential Linearized Augmented Plane Wave method.
 Additionally, molecular docking was conducted to investigate the inhibitory effect of this compound on Human Immunodeficiency Virus-1 and Human T-cell Lymphoma Virus-1 proteases.
 Electronic calculations show that Hypoxylonol-F is an insulator with an indirect band gap of about 2.03 electron volts, indicating the stability of the compound.
 The p orbitals of carbon atoms play an active role at the Fermi level and participate in bonding with other compounds.
 This compound exhibits high absorption in the Extreme ultraviolet region.
 It is also shown that the binding between the Hypoxylonol-F ligand and HTLV protease occurs at a lower energy.
 The binding energy obtained from docking calculations is consistent with the Density Functional Theory density of states diagram.